DoubleML/doubleml-for-py/CONTRIBUTING.md

 The following guidelines and hints help you to get started.

 ### Development Workflow
-The recommended way to contribute to DoubleML consists of three steps.
+The recommended way to contribute to DoubleML is described in detail in following.
-First fork the repo, then add your changes and finally submit a pull-request.
+The most important steps are: To fork the repo, then add your changes and finally submit a pull-request.
-Details are provided in the following.
 1. Fork the [DoubleML repo](https://github.com/DoubleML/doubleml-for-py)
 by clicking on the Fork button (this requires a GitHub account).
 2. Clone your fork to your local machine, e.g., via